Queensland Music Awards

-The Queensland Music Awards (commonly known as QMA and known as the Q Song Awards from 2006 to 2010) are annual awards celebrating Queensland's emerging artists.
-They commenced in 2006.
+The Queensland Music Awards (commonly known as QMA and known as the Q Song Awards from 2006 to 2010) are annual Australian music awards presented by QMusic.
+Since the inaugural event in 2006, the awards have celebrated Queensland's emerging artists.

+Description

+The awards are presented by QMusic, the official music industry development association for Queensland, which also presents BIGSOUND music festival.

 Each year, the QMA Song of the Year is immortalised in a plaque on Fortitude Valley's Walk of Fame in the Brunswick Street Mall.

 2006 Q Song Awards

 The 2006 Q Song Awards winners.